You click around the web every day and cookies follow you everywhere.

 I’ll be honest.
 Cookies solve real problems.

-You log into a site once and stay logged in.
+Log in once and you’re done.
 Your shopping cart remembers what you added yesterday.
-Websites load in your preferred language without asking every single time.
+Sites load in your preferred language without asking every single time.

 That’s not nothing.
 It makes the web usable.

 Site owners need to know if their pages actually work.
 Are people finding what they need?
 Where do they get stuck?
-Analytics cookies answer these questions (and yeah, that matters for building better sites).
+Analytics cookies answer these questions, they’re essential for building better sites, and they’re worth the complexity.

 But here’s where it gets messy